Family-friendly Activities in Dunedin

 Location: Baldwin Street

-Pretend you are a traveller of the colonial times on the Taieri Gorge Railway.
+Pretend you are a traveller of the colonial times on The Inlander, formerly the Taieri Gorge Railway.
 This historic railway meanders through the dramatic river gorge scenery, crossing numerous viaducts and delving through countless tunnels.
 The journey departs and returns to the iconic Dunedin Railway Station transporting you in beautifully-restored carriages, which include an on-board cafe and open-air platforms to snap up some amazing photos.
 What’s more, a child goes free with every paying adult!
 Learn more about taking the train in Dunedin in The Two Dunedin Railways, as well as on Viator and Tripadvisor.

 Location: 22 Anzac Avenue